intelligent-username/Regularization/README.md

 ### Gradient

 Gradient regularization is a set of mathematical tricks that change the loss function itself with the intention of constraining the gradients.
 They add constraints on the gradients during training to stabilize the learning process.
 This prevents the model from changing too stochastically and converges to a more general solution.
-It's like adding the suspension system to the Cullinan.

 #### Jacobian